Bayern Munich 5-2 Benfica: Lewandowski hat-trick on milestone appearance sends Germans through

-Robert Lewandowski marked his 100th appearance in the Champions League with his 79th, 80th and 81st goals in the competition as Bayern Munich sealed its place in the knockout stages of the Champions League with a 5-2 win over Benfica at the Allianz Arena.
+Robert Lewandowski marked his 100th appearance in the Champions League with his 79th, 80th and 81st goals in the competition as Bayern Munich sealed their place in the knockout stages of the Champions League by beating Benfica 5-2 at the Allianz Arena.

-Further goals from Serge Gnabry and Leroy Sane secured the win and confirmed Bayern as winner of Group E with two games still remaining.
+Further goals from Serge Gnabry and Leroy Sane secured the win and confirmed Bayern as winners of Group E with two games still remaining.

 The victory, in what was Bayern's 500th game across all European competitions, means Julian Nagelsmann's men have won all four of their group games, and it is now between Benfica, Barcelona and Dynamo Kiev to fight it out for the remaining qualifying spot.